aribamin/Virtual-File-System/README.md

 The program uses a data structure called a superblock to keep track of files, directories, and free space.
 Commands are read from a text file, and the program performs the operations one by one.

+System Calls:
+- open: Used to open the virtual disk file for reading and writing.
+- read: Reads data from the virtual disk into memory.
+- write: Writes data from memory to the virtual disk.
+- lseek: Moves the file pointer to specific positions for reading/writing.
+- close: Closes the file descriptor for the virtual disk.

 Superblock:
 The first block in the virtual disk.
 Keeps track of free space and stores information about all files and directories.